Microsoft/azure-docs.pt-pt/articles/cognitive-services/LUIS/luis-reference-prebuilt-sentiment.md

 ---
 title: Análise de sentimento - LUIS
 titleSuffix: Azure Cognitive Services
-description: Se a análise do sentimento estiver configurada, a resposta do JSON inclui a análise de sentimentos.
+description: Se a análise do sentimento estiver configurada, a resposta do JSON LUIS inclui a análise do sentimento.
 services: cognitive-services
 author: diberry
 manager: nitinme